 So, what is Data observability?

 Data observability is based on the concept of observability which is a concept from the DevOps world.
 The data world has been evolving very quickly.
 The increase in organizations moving from monolith to a microservice architecture has led to the rise of DevOps, which are teams that help have a constant pulse on the health of their systems and make sure that all the applications and infrastructure are up and running.
 This development has led to the idea of observability.
 Observability can be defined as the holistic view that includes monitoring, tracking, and triaging incidents to prevent downtime of the systems.
-Our webinar on Data Observability / DataOps using AI helps to learn what is DataOps; why do you need it and how to use AI for various use cases around DataOps / Data Observability – watch it on-demand.
+Our webinar on Data Observability / DataOps using AI helps to learn what is DataOps; why do you need it and how to use AI for various use cases around DataOps / Data Observability.

 While application observability is centred on three central pillars (metrics, logs, and traces), data engineers can refer to the five pillars of data observability.
 These include;